njs91/Start-Authed/README.md

 ### Testing

-- Unit & integration tests use Jest and end-to-end tests use cypress
+- Unit & integration tests use Jest and end-to-end tests use Cypress
 - To run Jest tests, cd to client and run `npm test`
-- To open Cypress, cd to client and run `npm run cypress:open`
+- To open Cypress, cd to client and run `npm run cypress:open`.
+Run with `npm run cypress:run` or `npm run cypress:run:headed`

 ### Miscellaneous

-- Need to run `npm run build` to generate production react files (if it fails, ensure using correct node version)
+- Run `npm run build` to generate production react files (if it fails, ensure using correct node version)
-- Includes font awesome, default components, styles & variables: see /styles page
+- Includes font awesome, default components, styles & variables - see /styles page
 - To format with prettier, run `npm run format`